con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > gsang sngags tshul chen las byung ba/ /
 > gsang sngags tshul chen bdag nyid can/ /

-He is the great Buddha Vairocana;
+He is Vairocana, the great Buddha;
 Great sage; observing great, intensive silence;[^42-1]
 Arising from the Way of Great Mantra;
-Being the Way of Great Mantra in essence; (42)
+He is the Way of Great Mantra in essence; (42)

-[^42-1]: At face value the Tibetan could be taken to mean 'endowed with great sageness'.
+[^42-1]: At face value, the Tibetan could be taken to mean 'endowed with great sageness'.

 * Davidson's 'with profound sapience' for *mahāmaunin* seems difficult to justify, since *mauna* does not explicitly mean 'sapience' but silence etc.